run-house/runhouse/README.md

 Runhouse allows just that: send code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to interact with them normally from your existing code and environment.
-Think of it as an **expansion pack to your Python interpreter** that lets it take detours to remote machines or hold and manipulate remote data.
-It heavily leverages best-in-class systems like Ray, gRPC, and SkyPilot to give you production-quality features like queuing, distributed, async, low latency, auto-launching, auto-termination, and logging out of the box.
+Think of it as an **expansion pack to your Python interpreter** that lets it take detours to remote machines or manipulate remote data.
+It wraps industry-standard tooling like Ray, gRPC, and the Cloud SDKs (boto, gsutil, etc. via SkyPilot) to give you production-quality features like queuing, distributed, async, logging, low latency, auto-launching, and auto-termination out of the box.

 Runhouse is for ML Researchers, Engineers, and Data Scientists who are tired of:
  - 🚜 manually shuttling code and data around between their local machine, remote instances, and cloud storage,